murchandamus/bips/bip-update-process.md

 #### Abandoned[^abandoned]

-A BIP that is _not in active use_, may be labeled Abandoned when its author has stopped working on it, no longer recommends the proposed approach, or no longer pursues adoption of their completed proposal.
+A BIP that is _not in active use_, may be labeled Abandoned when its authors have stopped working on it, no longer recommend the proposed approach, or no longer pursue adoption of their completed proposal.
 The reason for moving the proposal to Abandoned should be recorded in the Changelog section in the same commit that updates the status.

 ##### Draft ↦ Abandoned